-The second alternative, compared to the first one, envisages higher amount of net financing by issuing short-term, in particular medium-term, Denar instruments, and lower net financing by issuing long-term instruments.
+The second alternative, compared to the first one, envisages higher amount of net financing by issuing short-term, in particular medium-term, denar instruments, and lower net financing by issuing long-term instruments.
 Goal of this alternative is to reduce the financing costs by issuing more instruments with lower interest rate on the domestic GS market.
-As regards costs, the alternative is insignificantly cheaper compared to the other alternatives, however, significant deterioration of the ATM indicator is observed, especially with respect to the Denar instruments.
+As regards costs, the alternative is insignificantly cheaper compared to the other alternatives, however, significant deterioration of the ATM indicator is observed, especially with respect to the denar instruments.

-The third alternative envisages for the net financing to be realized through instruments with short and long maturity, in Denars and with FX clause.
+The third alternative envisages for the net financing to be realized through instruments with short and long maturity, in denars and with FX clause.
 This alternative envisages insignificant net financing through medium-term instruments.
 Refinancing risk is the most considerable at this alternative.
-In fact, amount of the following indicators: debt falling due within 1 year and debt changing the interest rate within 1 year is the highest at this alternative.
-Currency risk is also the highest observed by the share of debt denominated in foreign currency in the total debt.
+In fact, amount of the following indicators: debt falling due within 1 year and debt changing the interest rate within 1 year is the highest at the third alternative.
+Currency risk is also the highest observed by the share of foreign currency-denominated debt in the total debt.

-Goal of MTDS analytical tool is to quantify the costs and the risks and to find out the optimal ratio between them in line with the priorities set in the public debt management policy.
-The model compares the potential strategies for financing the government needs, by analyzing the costs and the risks resulting from the different debt portfolios and cash flows.
-In addition, the tool provides for observing the different features of the debt portfolio at each of the determined alternatives, thereby taking into account the effects of the shocks on the financial variables.
 Thus, according to the analysis of the results from the application of the alternative approaches, the first alternative is considered the most favourable in terms of the debt portfolio riskiness (as per the refinancing risk, the interest rate risk and the currency risk indicators), although it is a slightly more expensive option than the other alternatives.
 The second and the third alternatives, as regards the costs, give better results, but are less favourable in terms of the refinancing risk and the interest rate risk indicators.
-In addition, the first alternative develops further and provides for maintenance of an efficient and liquid domestic government securities market, as well as market deepening, to the end of meeting the needs of the government, at the same time supporting the Denarization Strategy.
+In addition, the first alternative contributes to further development, and provides for maintenance of an efficient and liquid, domestic government securities market, as well as market deepening, to the end of meeting the needs of the government, at the same time supporting the Denarization Strategy.